Vanessa Mdee: 2016: Music, Mombasa Rocks, One Africa Music Fest, Fiesta Tour

 The Mombasa Rocks festival was held at the Mombasa Golf Club – Kenya on 8 October 2016.
-Vanessa Mdee delivering an electrifying performance was among the headliners that featured international singing sensation Chris Brown, Nigeria's Wizkid, Tanzania's Alikiba and others.
+Vanessa Mdee was among the headlining performers at the Mombasa Rocks festival in Kenya in October 2016.

-Fiesta Tour: Vanessa among other Tanzanian music artists have been touring various cities in the country.
+Fiesta Tour: Vanessa, among other Tanzanian music artists, have been touring various cities in the country.
 Vanessa has performed in Dodoma, Morogoro, Arusha and is set to perform at the finale in Dar es Salaam.

 One Africa Music Festival: Vanessa performed live at the Toyota Center – Houston on Saturday, 22 October 2016.
-This unforgettable night featured Africa's finest such as Nigerian afrobeats stars 2Face, Banky W, P-Square, Dbanj, Olamide, Flavour, Kcee, Harrysongs, DR Congolese Fally Ipupa, South African duo Mafikizolo, East Africa's Vanessa Mdee, and many more.
+This night featured Nigerian afrobeats stars, including Mdee.

 Mdee Music

-In 2018 Vanessa Mdee unveiled her own record label titled Mdee Music which housed Mimi Mars and Brian Simba.
-Brian Simba left the label in 2021 leaving Mimi Mars and Vanessa Mdee as the only members of the label.
+In 2018, Mdee unveiled her own record label titled Mdee Music featuring her sister Mimi Mars and Brian Simba.
+Simba left in 2021.

 East Africa's Got Talent

-In July 2019, Vanessa Mdee was unveiled as one of the four pioneer judges for the debut season of East Africa's Got Talent, which began airing in August 2019 in Kigali Rwanda.
+In July 2019, Vanessa Mdee was unveiled as one of the four pioneer judges for the debut season of East Africa's Got Talent, which began airing in August 2019.

 Money Mondays

-Vanessa Mdee released her debut album 'Money Mondays' on 15 January 2018.
+Mdee released her debut album "Money Mondays" on 15 January 2018.
 The album consists eighteen tracks, two as bonus and sixteen as official tracks.
 Including Bambino ft.
 Reekado Banks, Cash Madame, Bounce and Kisela ft.
 P Squares's Peter.